Planning a trip to Warrumbungle National Park? Here is everything you need to know about the iconic Breadknife and Grand High Tops walk.

 This is where the track starts getting serious.
 Shortly after the Spirey View turn off the track takes a sharp right turn and begins to ascend the Breadknife via Spirey Ramp.
 The first 1.4 km of the assent are covered by the paved trail.

 Despite the increasing steepness, it is not a difficult trail to walk and the landscape becomes more and more spectacular the higher you climb.
 The 90-meter-high pillar of the Breadknife towers over the tree line directly ahead, Belougery Spire rises from the valley on the left and the sheer wall of the Breadknife dominates the view on the right.
-It is a Yosemite-like scenery of towering peaks, cypress pines, and jagged skylines.
+With its towering peaks, cypress pines, and jagged skylines, this patch of the trail looks more like Yosemite National Park than Australian Warrumbungles.

 The sealed path terminates at the foot of the metal stairway.
 From this point on, there are a few hundred steps to climb, plus 300 meters of steep ascent to the summit.
 You may have heard a reference to 1,000 steps on the way to the Grand High Tops.
 I am happy to be the one to tell you, that this is incorrect.
 The 1,000 steps are located on a different track – the Fan’s Horizon.
 Although the steep climb up the stairs along the Breadknife to Grand High Tops may feel like a thousand steps too.